WAaronD/FreeWILLI_wasd/README.md

    - [Build Program (Ubuntu/Debian & macOS)](#build-program-ubuntudebian--macos)
 3. [simulator_program](#simulator_program)

 ## Repository Structure

+This repo consists of two programs:

+1. **listener_program**: A multi-target tracking and ML application for receiving and processing acoustic data.

+2. **simulator_program**: A utility for simulating a four-channel data logger by sending pre-recorded data as UDP packets for testing and development purposes

 The repository is organized as follows:
 - .github/workflows/: Contains GitHub Actions workflows for continuous integration and deployment.
 - .vscode/: Configuration files for Visual Studio Code, including workspace settings and extensions.
 - analysis/: Scripts and tools for analyzing and visualizing data outputs from HarpListen.